Cody Bellinger collects 5 more RBIs as Chicago Cubs pound Pittsburgh Pirates 10-1

 Nico Hoerner had three hits and scored three times, helping Chicago close out a 5-2 road trip.
 Jeimer Candelario homered and drove in three runs.

 The Cubs (69-61) took three of four in Pittsburgh.
-Next up is a big three-game series against NL Central-leading Milwaukee at Wrigley Field beginning on Monday night.
+Next up is a big three-game series against NL Central-leading Milwaukee beginning on Monday night at Wrigley Field.

+"It's definitely going to be a fun series," Bellinger said.
+"Wrigley will be rockin' and we're going to continue playing our game.
+That's the goal."

 Bellinger singled in Hoerner in the first inning.
 He doubled home two more runs in the fifth, giving Chicago a 5-1 lead.
 The 2019 NL MVP added another two-run double in the ninth and scored the Cubs' final run on Yan Gomes' groundout.